sdownin/sdownin.github.io/_pages/about.md

 ======

 My research focuses on the following areas:
-- *Competitive dynamics*, especially competitor identification, action repertoires, and multimarket contact
+- *Competitive dynamics* - competitor identification, action repertoires, multimarket contact
-- *Entrepreneurship*,
-- *Interorganizational networks*, exploring adversarial and cooperative interorganizational ties and cross-industry interdependence

-Competitive Dynamics – especially competitor identification, action repertoires, and multimarket contact Entrepreneurship – including opportunity recognition and venture syndicate coopetition Networks – exploring adversarial and cooperative interorganizational ties and cross-industry interdependence Language – natural language processing, discourse networks, and content analysis of organizational texts
+- *Entrepreneurship* - opportunity recognition, venture syndicate co-opetition
+- *Language* – natural language processing, discourse networks and content analysis of organizational texts
+- *Networks* - adversarial and cooperative interorganizational ties, cross-industry interdependence

 I study how organizations understand and engage with their competitive environment.
 Exploring the intersection of strategy and entrepreneurship, this incorporates the influences of inter-organizational networks, inter-industry convergence, and firm public language in the interactions among rivals and nonmarket organizations.
-His work has been published in management and technology outlets including the Academy of Management Journal.

-My dissertation, supervised by Assoc.
-Prof. Jin-Su Kang, investigated inter-firm competition network dynamics.
-Combining network analysis methodologies with theories from the competitive dynamics literature, I investigate the factors impacting competition formation, as well as the effects that changes in the network structure have upon strategic decisions, such as product market entries, acquisition target selection, and rivals' reactions.
 [<img src='/images/clarabridge_net_time_slice_colored_dists_c42_s11.png' style="display: block; margin-left: auto; margin-right: auto;">](/research/2017-08-08-Competitive-Dynamics-Of-Whom-Should-You-Be-Aware  "Competition Network Groups Over Time")

 In the past, I have also had the opportunity to work on projects in myriad areas of strategic management, including platform competition in business ecosystems and two-sided markets, empirical and game-theoretic analysis of corporate social responsibility, and patent citation network analysis for knowledge base comparison.